 Your master’s or a doctoral degree in counseling must be from a regionally accredited institution whose program meets guidelines set forth by the National Academy of Certified Clinical Mental Health Counselors or the National Board for Certified Counselors.
 OR, you can earn a graduate degree program in a related field, such as psychology, that is deemed to have met all necessary requirements by the New Hampshire Board of Mental Health Practice.

-Request information from additional schools offering counseling programs in New Hampshireto know more about how to gain the required educational qualifications.
+Request information from additional schools offering counseling programs in New Hampshire to learn more about how to earn the required educational qualifications.

-Next, you will need to complete a minimum of 2 years of paid, post-master’s experience in a mental health counseling setting including a minimum of 3,000 hours of supervised clinical work in no less than a 2-year period and no more than a 5-year period.
-In addition, your supervised experience will need to include 100 hours of face to face supervision.
-You will also need to be supervised by a nationally-certified or state-licensed mental health professional.
+Complete a minimum of 2 years of paid, post-master’s experience in a mental health counseling setting, including a minimum of 3,000 hours of supervised clinical work in no less than a 2-year period and no more than a 5-year period.
+In addition, your supervised experience must include 100 hours of face to face supervision by a nationally-certified or state-licensed mental health professional.

 More information about supervisory requirements and procedures can be found in section Mhp 302.19 on the following New Hampshire Board's webpage.

-Next, you will need to successfully pass the National Clinical Mental Health Counselor Exam (NCMHC).
+Next, successfully pass the National Clinical Mental Health Counselor Exam (NCMHC).

 Registration and examination information is available on the NBCC website.

-Finally, you will need to download and complete the New Hampshire Clinical Mental Health Counseling Licensure form found on the following New Hampshire Board's webpage.
+Finally, download and complete the New Hampshire Clinical Mental Health Counseling Licensure form found on the following New Hampshire Board's webpage.